jacobandresen/searchzen.org/_posts/2009-09-27-Paris-Hilton-and-Behaviour-Driven-Development.markdown

 comments: true
 categories:
 ---
-Recently, I have been giving  <a href="http://behaviour-driven.org/Introduction">Behaviour Driven Development</a> some thought.
+Recently, I have been giving Behaviour Driven Development some thought.

 Let's take a an example of how to develop and test a  music video search and storage  system.
 A traditional way of developing this would require formulating a object oriented system architecture, thinking about streaming and metadata enabled search.
 The system architecture could consist  of a well chosen database server, a streaming server and a metadata enabled search engine - combining these technologies with a modern UI  and encapsulating theme in carefully designed object oriented structures.
 During all these important choices , and all during development we would make sure to write tests before we write a single line of code.